h0lley/embeddedNimScript/README.md

 let script1 = state.compileScript("script1.nims")

 # After changing the nimscript file, reload it
+# This will also immediately run the script
 script1.reload()

 # Call a proc that's defined in the nimscript file